ay0408/DP-DFT/README.md

 Supplement.pdf contains detailed proofs of our theorems and some explanations of the data used in our experiments.

+## Major cons of our methods and future directions

 ## Note

 For details of our mechanisms, please see our paper entitled "Efficient and Highly Accurate Differentially Private Statistical Genomic Analysis using Discrete Fourier Transform" (https://doi.org/10.1109/TrustCom56396.2022.00078) presented at IEEE TrustCom 2022.

+Errata:

+・p.529.
+Algorithm 4 Step 10. "steps 5 and 6" → "steps 8 and 9"

 ### Contact
 Akito Yamamoto